How can I help you?

 Customize the items count for initial rendering

-The items count value determines the unique data retrieved and displayed in the Excel/Checkbox filter content dialog.
+Based on the items count value, the Excel/Checkbox filter retrieves unique data and displays it in the Excel/Checkbox filter content dialog.
 The count of on-demand data rendering for Excel/Checkbox filter can be customized by adjusting the filterSettings.itemsCount property.
 The default value is 50.

 Customize the loading animation effect